lhanson/cognition-caps/README.md

     item has owned in the past so 301 redirects converge on the unique items
 * [Optimize images](http://code.google.com/speed/page-speed/docs/payload.html#CompressImages)
 * Implement all recommendations given by Chrome's PageSpeed extension.
+* Extract annotate-ordered-values and merge-large-descriptions from simpledb code to be generic wrappers around rummage.

 License
 =======